Last updated: 13 July 2024

 More and more online businesses are marketing to overseas customers.
-With an online business you have access to a larger potential customer base – it’s an easy and low-cost way to sell more goods and services.
+An online business gives you access to a larger potential customer base, which is an easy and low-cost way to sell more goods and services.

 So what do businesses do about Terms and Conditions (“T&Cs”) for their customers in other countries?
 Can they still be sued if things go wrong?
 And what can you do to protect yourself when selling your products and services overseas?